nameelza/github-finder/README.md

 # Github Finder App
-App to search Github users and display their info.
+React app to search Github profiles and display their info.
+This app uses the Context API along with the useContext and useReducer hooks for state management

 ## Usage